Walkthrough: Setting Up and Invoicing Sales Prepayments

 The Prepayment % field on the line with item 1100 contains 40.
-This is the percentage you entered in the Sales Prepayment Percentages window for item 1100 and customer 20000.
+This is the percentage you entered on the Sales Prepayment Percentages page for item 1100 and customer 20000.

 On the Prepayment FastTab, the Prepmt.
 Line Amount Excl.
 VAT field contains 1,560.
 If you create a prepayment invoice for the order now, then this is the amount that is displayed on the invoice.